Peking Opera or Jingju?

 xiaophil

-June 19, 2011, 11:52 PM posted in General DiscussionA Chinese friend of mine told me that the Chinese government is considering making it mandatory for English publications in China to refer to Peking Opera as Jingju (the pinyin version of the Chinese word).
+June 19, 2011 at 11:52 PM posted in General DiscussionA Chinese friend of mine told me that the Chinese government is considering making it mandatory for English publications in China to refer to Peking Opera as Jingju (the pinyin version of the Chinese word).
 The reason stated: to avoid confusion.
 Wow, irony.

 sclim